tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 Since shifting to remote work, I have found simple household tasks such as washing dishes or starting a load of laundry rank high on my list of break-time activities.
 These small household tasks work well for a few reasons.

 1. They don't shift my attention to cognitively demanding problems.
 I can truly let my brain rest.
-2. I don't particularly enjoy doing them; this means I'm not going to take more time than necessary
+2. I don't particularly enjoy doing them; this means I'm not going to spend more time on them than necessary.
 3. They contribute to the [positive psychological effects of cleanliness and organization](https://www.psychologytoday.com/us/blog/the-truisms-wellness/201607/the-powerful-psychology-behind-cleanliness).

 Regardless of where I am working, my favorite break-time activity is getting outside and walking.
 Walking has [many benefits](https://www.hustleescape.com/productivity-benefits-of-walking/) and spending as little as [five minutes in nature can improve self-esteem and mood](https://www.bbc.com/worklife/article/20190304-why-walking-makes-you-a-better-worker), so it's not surprising I am happier when my day includes a walk.

-### Making Time
+## Making Time

-We now come to my retrospective goal: how do we keep up our break-taking habit, even (and especially) in times of stress?
+We now come to my retrospective goal: how do we keep up our break-taking habits during times of stress?

-#### Understand the benefits

-For some people, knowing the benefits of their actions (or intended actions) can help them commit to their practices.
-When you see the positive effects shared in the resources above, it should begin to feel counterproductive _not_ to take breaks.
-Try to sow the seeds of these benefits into your mind as you look to establish a break-time regimen.
-If you [_Start with Why_](https://en.wikipedia.org/wiki/Start_with_Why), you may find an increased ability to stick to your goals.

-If you find yourself slipping with your breaking routine, consider a quick search to read about the benefits of breaks.
-Reenforce the benefits to help ease the concerns of not getting enough done.

-#### Implementation Intention
+### Implementation Intention

-[Implementation intention](https://jamesclear.com/implementation-intentions) is the idea of planning an action (an intention) for a particular time or during a particular situation (the implementation).
-This concept has [proven](https://www.sciencedirect.com/science/article/abs/pii/S0065260106380021) to be effective across multiple domains:
+[Implementation intention](https://jamesclear.com/implementation-intentions) is the idea of planning an action (an intention) for a particular time or situation (the implementation).
+Going beyond the generic (e.g., "I want to take more breaks") and getting into the specifics has [proven](https://www.sciencedirect.com/science/article/abs/pii/S0065260106380021) effective in achieving goals across multiple domains.

 > Findings from 94 independent tests showed that implementation intentions had a positive effect of medium‐to‐large magnitude (d = .65) on goal attainment.